 Other stress-related health problems

-In addition to affecting vision, stress has real repercussions on the whole body:
+In addition to affecting vision, stress has real repercussions on the entire body:

 - Heart disease